DevTyler62/React-Dev-Portfolio/README.md

 I am hosting the site using Vercel at the current link: https://tylercodes.vercel.app/

-I am in the process of transferring over my custom domain to be used.
+You can also view the site on my custom domain at: https://www.tylercodes.dev/